eloitanguy/wikidiver/README.md

     python dataset_setups.py --entity-types
     python dataset_setups.py --relation-types

+## V0: Giving the most popular legal relations

+This is a baseline that outputs the most likely relation that satisfies type constraints.
+A triplet is considered legal if the entities have legal types for the relation.
+An entity type is defined by an "instance-of" relation in Wikidata, and the legal types for the head (h) and tail (t) entities for relation (r) are all the types of the corresponding entities in triplets (h', r, t') present in Wikidata.

 ## V1: Comparing sentences

 We compare a query sentence with a list of generated sentence of the form "entity 1" "verb" "entity 2"